Warslow and Elkstones

 Warslow and Elkstones is a civil parish in the district of Staffordshire Moorlands in north-east Staffordshire, England.
-It includes the village of Warslow and the hamlets of Lower Elkstone and Uppoer Elkstone.
+It includes the village of Warslow and the hamlets of Lower Elkstone and Upper Elkstone.
 There is a boundary with Wetton in the east at the River Manifold.
 To the south is Butterton; the River Hamps forms the western boundary with Onecote.

 History

 The National Gazetteer of Great Britain and Ireland in 1868 described Warslow as "a township and chapelry in the parish of Alstonfield....
 The chapelry includes the hamlet of Elkstone....
 Warslow Hall is the principal residence.
 Sir J. H. Crewe, Bart., is lord of the manor."